WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/Bootstrap/index.md

 ## Let's build our .container

- - The following code will build the `.container`.
+ - The following code will build the `.container`

  - Remember, the `.container` is responsible for the resposiveness of you webpage.

- - You must encapsulate the code you want to be reposnsive with a `.container` class.
+ - You must encapsulate the code you want to be responsive with a `.container` class.

  ```C#
 <div>